Simple Development Examples

 $http_worker = new Worker("http://0.0.0.0:2345");

-// Start 4 processes to provide external services
+// Start 4 processes to provide services

 $http_worker->count = 4;